fae-exe/kamoshigay/README.txt

 	cost:100 capriCrystals, 1 coldKamoshika
 	tags:job
 	on tick:yield 0.5 capriCrystal
+	cost increase:200%
+	req:5 coldKamoshikas:earned

     *goatRescuer
 	name:Train a serow rescuer
 	desc:Gives helicopters and pilot licenses to your sad serows.
-The fulfillment of saving kamoshkas from the cold distracts them from their dread. cost:250 capriCrystals, 1 sadSerow
+The fulfillment of saving kamoshikas from the cold distracts them from their awful sadness. cost:250 capriCrystals, 1 sadSerow
 	tags:job
-	on tick:yield 0.01 coldKamoshika
+	on tick:yield 0.02 coldKamoshika
+	cost increase:200%
+	req:5 sadSerow:earned

     *bigBlanket
 	name:Big blanket
 	desc:The caprinaes can all huddle under this big blanket for warmth.
-It is woven from a thread synthesized using cappyness. cost:10 cappyness
+It is woven from a thread synthesized using cappyness. cost:100 capriCrystals
 	tags:healcold
 	on tick:yield 0.2*(coldKamoshikas) cappyness
-	req:10 coldKamoshikas
+	req:10 coldKamoshikas:earned

     *goatMovies
 	name:Goat movies
 	desc:This goat-cinema will allow your taiwanese serows to enjoy fun movies together, distracting them from the dread of existence.
-Goat moviemakers need cappyness to create new films, though. cost:10 cappyness
+Goat moviemakers need cappyness to create new films, though. cost:200 capriCrystals
 	tags:healsad
 	on tick:yield 0.4*(sadSerows) cappyness
-	req:10 sadSerows
+	req:10 sadSerows:earned

     *coldMutator
 	name:Cold-mutation